08 October 2025

 Many people assume episcopal means the church has bishops.
 Like the older liturgical churches—like the Roman Catholics or the Church of England.

-Well, those churches are episcopal.
-But it’s not because the church has bishops; it’s because the bishops are in charge of the church.
+Well, these churches are episcopal.
+But it’s not because the church has bishops; it’s because the bishops run the church.
 The bishop is the boss.
-Not the priests, not the congregation: The top guy is the boss.
+Not the priests, not the congregation: It’s completely top-down.

-And contrary to popular belief, every church where the top guy is the boss, counts as episcopal.
+And contrary to popular belief, every church where the pastor’s in charge, counts as episcopal.
 Even churches which don’t have bishops.
-If your nondenominational church is run by the head pastor—not the board, not the elders, not the staff, not the voting members, not the congregation—it’s episcopal.
-Top-down churches are episcopal.
+If your nondenominational church is run by the head pastor—not the board, not the elders, not the staff, not the voting members, not the congregation, just the head pastor—it’s episcopal.
+All top-down churches are episcopal.

 Certain churches claim they’re not episcopal, ’cause when their pastors all get together for denomination meetings, their president doesn’t boss them around; in fact they vote on stuff.
-This makes them a middle-out type of church (which I’ll get to next), not top-down.
-And okay, when it comes to the way the denomination runs, it’s not top-down.
-But I’m not talking about the denomination.
-I’m talking about the church.
+Okay, this’d make them a middle-out type of church, not top-down; I’ll get to them next.
+So the way the denomination runs isn’t top-down.
+But I’m not talking about the denomination; I’m talking about the church.
 If the individual church, regardless of how its denomination handles its business, is a top-down pastor’s-the-boss organization, by definition it’s episcopal.

 Yep, regardless of its own constitution and bylaws.
 I used to attend a church where the guy in charge wasn’t the head pastor, but the chairman of the church board.
-The church constitution said it was a democracy, but the chairman was decidedly in charge.
+The church constitution claimed it was a democracy, but the chairman was decidedly in charge.
+Well, that’s top-down.
 Top-down is top-down.

 Yep, regardless of whether it’s formal and liturgical.
 Many episcopal churches aren’t formal at all.
 It’s not about how they worship.
-It’s how they’re led.
+It’s how they’re run.

-This being the case, most episcopal churches have no complicated church hierarchy, like the Catholics.
+This being the case, most episcopal churches have no complicated church hierarchy, like the Roman Catholics.
 They’re independent, or nondenominational, or their denomination doesn’t have all that much authority over the pastors.
-Baptist churches, fr’instance, will send their pastors to handle denominational business, and the pastors will vote on stuff.
-But when they come home to their individual churches, the pastors are entirely in charge of their flocks.
+Baptist churches, fr’instance, will send their pastors to handle denominational business, and the pastors will vote on stuff democratically.
+But when they come back home to their individual churches, the pastors are entirely in charge of their flocks.
 The buck stops with them.
 They’re episcopal.

 Episcopal churches are dictatorships.
 Hopefully benevolent.
 As Christians, all leaders are expected to submit our ideas to one another, and not just try to force everyone into directions they may not go.
 A pastor who’s trying to get everyone to follow Jesus is gonna try to lead, not push.

-Presbyterian /prɛz.bə'tɪ.ri.ən/ adj.
-Middle-out church leadership structure, where everyone answers to a leadership team of mature Christians.
+PRESBYTERIAN prɛz.bə'tɪ.ri.ən adjective.
+Middle-out church leadership structure, wherein everyone answers to a leadership team of mature Christians.

 2. Having to do with the Presbyterian Church.

-Elders are mature Christians.
-Not necessarily old Christians, but people who’ve been following Jesus long enough to be fruitful and kinda know how he thinks.
+Elders are spiritually mature Christians.
+They’re not necessarily elderly Christians, but people who’ve been following Jesus long enough to be fruitful and kinda know how he thinks.
 After all, you don’t want just any numbnut running a church.
 (Although… well, I’ll get to democratic churches next.)

-So in a presbyterian church, the presbýteroi/“elders” run the church.
+So in a presbyterian church, the elders, or presbyters, run the church.
 Usually as a formal board of directors, pastors, elders, or deacons.
 One of ’em may be the head pastor, and the others have various other duties in the church.
 But for all major decisions, these leaders get together and come to a consensus, or vote.

 Yeah, some churches call themselves presbyterian, ’cause their pastors vote on stuff on a denominational level.
 Like I said, if their individual churches are wholly run by the pastor, they’re not presbyterian; they’re episcopal.
-But if individual churches are run by the board of directors, a fivefold ministry team, or any other small group of leaders, that’s presbyterian.
+Only when individual churches are run by the board of directors, a fivefold ministry team, or any other small group of leaders, are they truly presbyterian.

 Presbyterianism is an invention of the Protestant Reformation.
 Rather than duplicate the top-down model of Roman Catholics, certain Protestant churches chose to run things as a group.
 But not just any group; not just anyone can be in leadership.
-Leaders identify mature Christians, and invite them to lead with them. ’Cause God forbid if a crowd of newbies or pagans join a church, outvote everyone else, take over, and bend it to follow cultural trends instead of Christ.
+Existing leaders identify the mature Christians in the church, and invite them to join the leadership team. ’Cause God forbid if a crowd of newbies or pagans join a church, outvote everyone else, take over, and bend it to follow cultural trends instead of Christ.

-Running a church this way does have its pros and cons.
-Rather than have a church run by one despot, you could wind up with a team of despots.
-Elders should be an accountability structure, but in a church gone wrong, they’ll just cover up one another’s sins.
+Running a church this way has its pros and cons.
+Rather than have a church run by one despot, you might wind up with a team of despots.
+Elders should be an accountability structure… but in a church gone wrong, they just cover up one another’s sins.
 If it’s an unhealthy leadership team, pastors—in order to keep their job—might concentrate more on appeasing the elders than Jesus.

 The system can work—but like I said, people will be the problem.
 No leadership structure is foolproof.